American Income Life Insurance Company: Are They Legitimate?

 Is AIL the right company for your insurance needs?
 My guess is we can probably find you a better fit.
 If you read any of my reviews you will see a common thread – insurance companies are NOT created equally.

 Each one has their strengths and weaknesses.

-That’s why my reviews are always a mixed bag.
+That’s why these reviews are always a mixed bag.
 In my humble opinion, there is no such thing as a BAD review unless you are dealing with a fly by night company and I am not going to even waste my time with those.

-So while American Income Life may be a company to consider my guess is we can find you better coverage.
-Why not call to find out.
+So while American Income Life may be a company to consider, my guess is we can find you better coverage.